 Peter Hunt, Director at Large

-Peter Hunt has been the General Manager and Master Distiller at Victoria Distillers for the past eight years.
+Peter Hunt is the President and Master Distiller at Victoria Distillers.
 Prior to that he completed an MSc in molecular biology at UVic and worked for the BC Cancer Agency’s Genome Sciences Centre.

 Peter first went to Uganda in 2005 with Friends of Mengo Hospital Canada to monitor an HIV treatment project.
 It was during this trip that he fell in love with Africa and is soon-to-be-wife Natalie.
 Also during this trip, he connected with Buletwomu Nelson and the Cobra organization in Bwera.
 PODA was founded in 2007 before the next trip that focused on buying dairy goats and beehives.
 In 2010/11 Peter worked with a team from Victoria and Uganda to build the secondary school.

 Peter also sits on the board of Friends of the Nemaiah Valley and can often be seen toting a camera, chasing his kids or a beautiful landscape.